r-c-s/Feyn3d/README.md

 ### Motivation

-Named after Richard Feynman for his quote:
+Named after Richard Feynman, the famous physicist, for his quote:

 *"What I cannot create, I do not understand; know how to solve every problem that has been solved."*

 In other words, Feyn is an educational tool.
+It proudly reinvents the wheel.
 It serves as a medium through which I learn not only about graphics and math, but also about virtually about every universal programming aspect, which has been proven to be easily transferable to other domains.

 ### Examples